R2Northstar/NorthstarDocs/docs/Modding/guides/scripting/custommenus.md

 }
 ```

-Now you need to define the `OnSomeButtonClick` callback that\'s
-triggered when the button is activated.
+Now you need to define the `OnSomeButtonClick` callback that's triggered when the button is activated.

 ```
 void function OnSomeButtonClick( var button )